Cantaré: Song of the Dying

 The moments ticked by and the mayor was done giving his speech when their District's escort sauntered up to the girl's reaping ball with lofty and exaggerated motions.
 How badly she wanted to see one of them suffer like those kids suffered for the sake of entertainment and control.

 Everyone in the Districts were seen as the same to the Capitol: nothing more than fun little toys they could wind up, pit against each other, and laugh at.
 Then it should be no different for the Capitol citizens; after all, they were human too (as much as she didn't want to admit it), even if they were barely such.

 "And our District 7 tribute for this year is…Beca Marshall!
 Congratulations!"

-Kanato is my character, Beca belongs to Anarchy Girl.
+Anton Hannigan and Kanato Winton are my characters.
+Beca Marshall belongs to Anarchy Girl.